nightroman/FarNet/JavaScriptFar/README.md

     js: @ debug: some-bugs.js
     js: @ task: debug: debug-console.js

-The last command is the interesting use case.
-When the debugger breaks in the script you may use Far as usual and use the debugger as long as Far stays live.

 ## Global variables

 - `host` - extended JavaScript functions provided by ClearScript, see [here](https://microsoft.github.io/ClearScript/Reference/html/Methods_T_Microsoft_ClearScript_ExtendedHostFunctions.htm)